-Internal Revenue Code Section 62(a)(19)
+Internal Revenue Code Section 62(a)(2)(D)(ii)

-Adjusted gross income defined.
+Adjusted gross income defined

-- (a) General rule.
-For purposes of this subtitle, the term "adjusted gross income" means, in the case of an individual, gross income minus the following deductions: - (1) Trade and business deductions.
-The deductions allowed by this chapter (other than by part VII of this subchapter) which are attributable to a trade or business carried on by the taxpayer, if such trade or business does not consist of the performance of services by the taxpayer as an employee. - (2) Certain trade and business deductions of employees. - (A) Reimbursed expenses of employees.
+(a) General rule.

+For purposes of this subtitle, the term "adjusted gross income" means, in the case of an individual, gross income minus the following deductions:

+(1) Trade and business deductions.

+The deductions allowed by this chapter (other than by part VII of this subchapter) which are attributable to a trade or business carried on by the taxpayer, if such trade or business does not consist of the performance of services by the taxpayer as an employee.

+- (2) Certain trade and business deductions of employees. - (A) Reimbursed expenses of employees.
 The deductions allowed by part VI (section 161 and following) which consist of expenses paid or incurred by the taxpayer, in connection with the performance by him of services as an employee, under a reimbursement or other expense allowance arrangement with his employer.
 The fact that the reimbursement may be provided by a third party shall not be determinative of whether or not the preceding sentence applies. - (B) Certain expenses of performing artists.
 The deductions allowed by section 162 which consist of expenses paid or incurred by a qualified performing artist in connection with the performances by him of services in the performing arts as an employee. - (C) Certain expenses of officials.
 The deductions allowed by section 162 which consist of expenses paid or incurred with respect to services performed by an official as an employee of a State or a political subdivision thereof in a position compensated in whole or in part on a fee basis. - (D) Certain expenses of elementary and secondary school teachers.
-In the case of taxable years beginning during 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, or 2011, the deductions allowed by section 162 which consist of expenses, not in excess of \$ 250, paid or incurred by an eligible educator in connection with books, supplies (other than nonathletic supplies for courses of instruction in health or physical education), computer equipment (including related software and services) and other equipment, and supplementary materials used by the eligible educator in the classroom. - (E) Certain expenses of members of reserve components of the Armed Forces of the United States.
-The deductions allowed by section 162 which consist of expenses, determined at a rate not in excess of the rates for travel expenses (including per diem in lieu of subsistence) authorized for employees of agencies under subchapter I of chapter 57 of title 5, United States Code, paid or incurred by the taxpayer in connection with the performance of services by such taxpayer as a member of a reserve component of the Armed Forces of the United States for any period during which such individual is more than 100 miles away from home in connection with such services.
+The deductions allowed by section 162 which consist of expenses, not in excess of \$250, paid or incurred by an eligible educator- - (i) by reason of the participation of the educator in professional development courses related to the curriculum in which the educator provides instruction or to the students for which the educator provides instruction, and - (ii) in connection with books, supplies (other than nonathletic supplies for courses of instruction in health or physical education), computer equipment (including related software and services) and other equipment, and supplementary materials used by the eligible educator in the classroom.

+- (E) Certain expenses of members of reserve components of the Armed Forces of the United States.
+The deductions allowed by section 162 which consist of expenses, determined at a rate not in excess of the rates for travel expenses (including per diem in lieu of subsistence) authorized for employees of agencies under subchapter I of chapter 57 of title 5, United States Code, paid or incurred by the taxpayer in connection with the performance of services by such taxpayer as a member of a reserve component of the Armed Forces of the United States for any period during which such individual is more than 100 miles away from home in connection with such services. - (3) Losses from sale or exchange of property.